Common waxbill: Description

-It is a small bird, 4 to 5 inches in length with a wingspan of 4 1/2 inches and a weight of 3/5 to 3/4 ounce.
+It is a small bird, 9.5–13 cm long and weighing 6–11 g.
 It has a slender body with short rounded wings and a long graduated tail.
 The bright red bill of the adult is the colour of sealing wax giving the bird its name.
 The plumage is mostly grey-brown, finely barred with dark brown.
 There is a red stripe through the eye and the cheeks and throat are whitish.
 There is often a pinkish flush to the underparts and a reddish stripe along the centre of the belly depending on the subspecies.
 The rump is brown and the tail and vent are dark.
 Females are similar to the males but are paler with less red on the belly.
 Juveniles are duller with little or no red on the belly, fainter dark barring and a black bill.

 Similar species include the black-rumped, crimson-rumped and black-lored waxbills.
 The black-rumped waxbill is black rather than brown on the rump and has a pale vent (area underneath the tail).
 The crimson-rumped waxbill has a dark bill, red rump and some red on the wings and tail.
-The black-lored waxbill (found only in the Democratic Republic of Congo) has a black rather than red stripe through the eye.
+The black-lored waxbill, found only in the Democratic Republic of Congo, has a black rather than red stripe through the eye; some authors treat it as a 16th subspecies on common waxbill, as E. astrild nigriloris.

 The common waxbill has a variety of twittering and buzzing calls and a distinctive high-pitched flight-call.
 The simple song is harsh and nasal and descends on the last note.

 Distribution and habitat

 Native range

-There are about 17 subspecies distributed widely across much of Africa south of the Sahara.
+There are about 15 subspecies distributed widely across much of Africa south of the Sahara.
 They are present in most parts of East, Central and Southern Africa except for regions of desert or dense forest.
 In West Africa they are more local with the main population centred on Sierra Leone, Liberia and the Ivory Coast.
 Common waxbills inhabit open country with long grass and rank vegetation.
 They are often found near water in marshes and among reeds.
 They can be tame and will enter gardens, parks and farmland.